IntelRealSense/meta-intel-librealsense/readme.md

 ## License

 This project is Copyright (C) 2015 Intel Corporation.
-Please the LICENSE file in the `custom-licenses\` folder.
+Please see the LICENSE file for more information.